microsoft/AL-Go/Workshop/GitHubSettings.md

-# GitHub Settings
+# Excercise: GitHub Settings
-For the AL-Go for GitHub workshop, we need to change a few settings in GitHub.
+Modify some GitHub Settings for the workshop.

-## Excercise
+## Video
 Watch a video of the excercise [here](https://youtu.be/1WliqmobdtM)

 ## Steps